-- 25. The DBH Road specific Environment Management Plan has been formulated which consists mitigation and monitoring measures, and clear definition of roles and responsibilities. - 26.
+- 25. The MC Road specific Environment Management Plan has been formulated which consists of a set of mitigation measures; monitoring and institutional measures applicable to design, construction and operation stages of the project and roles and responsibilities of various parties. - 26.
 The project will have one grievance redress mechanism for social and environment issues comprising a village level and district level committee.
 The nodal officer under the PIU will be the key person to coordinate the receiving of complaints and addressing them.